-Another example of iPSC-CMs used to study the cardiotoxic effects induced by anticancer drugs was reported by Sharma et al[121], who investigated the tyrosine kinase inhibitors (TKIs)-induced cardiotoxicity.
-TKIs are anticancer agents that act on the tyrosine kinase receptor by inhibiting its phosphorylation.
+Another example of iPSC-CMs used to study the cardiotoxic effects induced by anti-cancer drugs was reported by Sharma et al[121], who investigated the tyrosine kinase inhibitor (TKI)-induced cardiotoxicity.
+TKIs are anti-cancer agents that act on the tyrosine kinase receptor by inhibiting its phosphorylation.
 TKIs act in terms of proliferation, migration and survival of the cells.
-However, reduced left ventricular ejection fraction, heart failure, myocardial infarction or arrhythmias are common cardiac adverse effects caused by TKIs treatment.
-In this study, patient-specific iPSC-CMs were obtained from somatic tissues of eleven healthy individuals and two cancer patients (patients with kidney cancer and treatment with sunitinib as first-line and axitinib as second-line without significant clinical cardiotoxicity) to evaluate the cardiotoxicity of 21 FDA-approved TKIs.
-Different endpoints were evaluated, such as cytotoxicity, contractility and the effects on QT intervals.
-The authors noted a cytotoxic effect of some TKIs (sorafenib, regorafenib, and ponatinib induced the greatest effect) in iPSC-CMs obtained by healthy patients and there were no significant differences when compared to iPSC-CMs obtained by patients treated with sunitinib or axitinib.
-Regarding the effects on cell contractility, healthy iPSC-CMs were exposed to doses lower than the drugs LD50, and nilotinib and vandetanib showed alterations in the beating rate.
-The authors concluded that before the death of cardiomyocytes, they manifested an effect on the beat profile.
-Finally, regarding the effects on the QT interval, a prolongation of the contraction time of cardiomyocytes was observed in the case of healthy iPSC-CMs treated with nilotinib or vandetanib, in addition to a decrease in the beating rate and prolongation of the transitional duration of calcium.
-In this article, it is also hypothesized that the insulin/IGF signalling (that was upregulated after treatment with VEGFR2/PDGFR-inhibiting TKIs) may protect iPSC-CMs from TKI toxicity.
-The authors concluded that iPSC-CMs could be used to evaluate TKIs-induced cardiotoxicity[121].
+However, reduced left ventricular ejection fraction, heart failure, myocardial infarction, or arrhythmias are common cardiac adverse effects caused by TKI treatment.
+In this study, patient-specific iPSC-CMs were obtained from the somatic tissues of 11 healthy individuals and 2 cancer patients (patients with kidney cancer and treatment with sunitinib as first-line and axitinib as second-line without significant clinical cardiotoxicity) to evaluate the cardiotoxicity of 21 FDA-approved TKIs.
+Different endpoints were evaluated such as cytotoxicity, contractility, and the effects on QT intervals.
+The authors noted the cytotoxic effects of some TKIs (sorafenib, regorafenib, and ponatinib induced the greatest effects) in iPSC-CMs obtained by healthy patients and there were no significant differences when compared to iPSC-CMs obtained by patients treated with sunitinib or axitinib.
+Regarding the effects on cell contractility, healthy iPSC-CMs were exposed to doses lower than the drugs’ median lethal dose, and nilotinib and vandetanib altered the beating rate.
+The authors concluded that before the death of CMs, they manifested an effect on the beat profile.
+Finally, regarding the effects on QT interval, prolongation of the contraction time of CMs was observed in healthy iPSC-CMs treated with nilotinib or vandetanib, in addition to a decrease in the beating rate and prolongation of the transitional duration of calcium.
+In this article, it was also hypothesized that insulin/IGF signaling (that was upregulated after treatment with VEGFR2/PDGFR-inhibiting TKIs) may protect iPSC-CMs from TKI toxicity.
+The authors concluded that iPSC-CMs can be used to evaluate TKI-induced cardiotoxicity[121].

-It has already been found that the response to some drugs is different between adults and children and/or during childhood; for example, in the case of warfarin, in pediatric patients age has a more important effect on pharmacokinetics than polymorphisms (for example in the VKORC1 or CYP2C9 genes)[122].
-Hence, of crucial importance is the establishment of patient-specific studies to evaluate the cardiotoxic potential of drugs also in pediatric patients.
+The response to some drugs is different between adults and children and/or during childhood; for example, in the case of warfarin, in pediatric patient age has a more important effect on pharmacokinetics than polymorphisms (for example in VKORC1 or CYP2C9 genes)[122].
+Hence, of crucial importance is the establishment of patient-specific studies to evaluate the cardiotoxic potential of drugs in pediatric patients.
 Also in this case, patient-specific iPSCs are a useful tool.
-For example, Visscher et al[123] reported the relationship between the SNP in a panel of genes and the anthracycline-induced cardiotoxicity (ACT) in children (independent cohort of 218 patients who included patients treated with anthracyclines who had or not developed cardiotoxicity).
-Genomic DNA was extracted from blood, saliva, or buccal swabs and twenty-three SNPs were selected for which an association with ACT was already known.
+For example, Visscher et al[123] reported the relationship between the SNP in a panel of genes and anthracycline-induced cardiotoxicity (ACT) in children (independent cohort of 218 patients who included patients treated with anthracyclines who had or not developed cardiotoxicity).
+Genomic DNA was extracted from blood, saliva, or buccal swabs and 23 SNPs were selected for which an association with ACT was already known.
 The results showed an association between rs17863783 in UGT1A6 and ACT, while the association with two SNPs in SLC28A3 (rs7853758 and rs885004) and one in SULT2B1 (rs10426377) was close to being significant.
-They also analysed the influence of sex and age at the start of treatment: the variant SULT2B1 rs10426377 was associated with an increased risk of ACT only in males, while the two variants of ABCB4, rs4148808 and rs1149222, only in females.
-As for age, an association with ACT was found in the case of the HNMT variant rs17583889 in the case of younger children (< 5.3 years)[123].
+They also analyzed the influence of sex and age at the start of treatment: the variant SULT2B1 rs10426377 was associated with an increased risk of ACT only in males, while the two variants of ABCB4, rs4148808, and rs1149222 were only associated with an increased risk in females.
+Regarding age, an association with ACT was found in the case of the HNMT variant rs17583889 in the case of younger children (< 5.3 years)[123].
 This study highlights the ability of a specific patient study to improve the risk assessment of ACT in children, potentially helping to improve the safety of anti-cancer therapy.